lecegues/FocusTime/README.md

 FocusTime is a powerful productivity tool designed to help individuals enhance their focus and optimize their time management.
 With its intuitive interface and feature-rich functionality, FocusTime empowers users to stay on track, eliminate distractions, and achieve their goals efficiently.
 Whether you're a student, professional, or anyone seeking improved productivity, FocusTime is your ultimate companion.

+> This project was developed as part of the "HackLah!"
+12-hour hackathon.

+### HackLah!
+12-Hour Hackathon Project

+During the "HackLah!" hackathon, I worked on creating FocusTime from scratch.
+Within the 12-hour time constraint, I came up with the idea to match the competition specifications, designed the UI using Figma, and implemented both the frontend and backend for the website.

 ### Key Features:

 1. **Task Tracking and Management**: FocusTime provides a user-friendly task management system that allows you to organize your activities effectively.
 Create tasks, set priorities, and track progress effortlessly.